g420eu/custom-pterodactyl-egg/README.md

 Made by **Ism1tha**

-A professional Pterodactyl egg setup that provides a reliable environment for managing penalties.
+A professional Pterodactyl egg image template (Docker) for the G420 Community.

 > An image will be generated automatically after each push.